Library About Policies Reserves

 (3) the use is a "fair use" under the law.

-These same three stipulations apply to items capable of being publicly performed, such as videocassettes, if the viewing will take place within the library (you have the option of designating such an item as an "overnight reserve," so that it may be viewed privately).
+These same three stipulations apply to items capable of being publicly performed, such as videos, if the viewing will take place within the Library (you have the option of designating such an item as an "overnight reserve," so that it may be viewed privately).

 Professors are required to indicate the copyright status of photocopied materials when filling out reserve forms.
 The library relies on the honor system, and does not require documentation of permissions gained.
 A signature is required, however, securing the faculty members' pledge to honor copyright law.